[This post originally appeared here in April 2018. It has been expanded upon, revised, and updated to reflect more recent information.]

 If you've been thinking about upgrading to a new high-tech refrigerator, this is a great time to do so.
 New models now come complete with smart technology, temperature sensors, water filtration systems, and energy saving features.
 Not to mention a wide selection of colors and designs.

-The question, then, is what do you do with your old refrigerator?
+But the question, then, is "What do you do with your old refrigerator?"

 Maybe you want to keep it and put it out in your garage.
 More likely, however, you don't really want to try to dispose of because you know that old refrigerator disposal is not always easy.
 In fact, it can be a troublesome task for anyone.

-Old refrigerators need to be disposed of in the proper manner or they can release chemicals that are harmful to the environment.
-If you can't give it away or sell it, you still have to get rid of it.
+Old refrigerators need to be disposed of in a proper manner or they can release chemicals that are harmful to the environment.
+And the problem with old refrigerators for many homeowners is that, if you can't give it away or sell it, you still have to get rid of it somehow.

 However, residential refrigerators and freezers manufactured before 1995 typically contain a chlorofluorocarbon (CFC) refrigerant.
 Similarly, most window air-conditioning units and dehumidifiers contain hydrochlorofluorocarbon (HCFC) refrigerant.

 These CFCs and HCFC refrigerants are ozone-depleting substances (ODS) and can damage the ozone layer if released into the environment.
 In addition, CFC and HCFC substances are believed to be potent “greenhouse gases.”

 Fortunately, most refrigerators and freezers made after 1995 contain ozone-friendly hydrofluorocarbon (HFC) refrigerants.
 This is true for window air-conditioning units and dehumidifiers manufactured since 2010, as well.

 Even so, appliances containing these refrigerants still need to be disposed of properly since HFCs are also considered to be greenhouse gases.